 The bible says where your treasure is, there your heart will be also.
 When you make money your treasure, it can become more important than people, health, integrity, and even God.

-Some can mistakenly believe that money is the root of all evil because they misquote that famous verse in the bible that says “the love of money is the root of all evil.”
+Some can mistakenly believe that money is the root of all evil because they misquote that famous verse in the bible that actually says “the love of money is the root of all evil.”